Racial inequality in the United States

-Racial inequality in the United States identifies the social inequality and advantages and disparities that affect different races within the United States.
-These can also be seen as a result of historic oppression, inequality of inheritance, or racism and prejudice, especially against minority groups.
+In the United States, racial inequality refers to the social inequality and advantages and disparities that affect different races.
+These can also be seen as a result of historic oppression, inequality of inheritance, or racism and prejudice, de jure and de facto segregation, specifically against racial minority groups.

-There are vast differences in wealth across racial groups in the United States.
-The wealth gap between Caucasian and African-American families nearly tripled from $85,000 in 1984 to $236,500 in 2009.
-There are many causes, including years of home ownership, household income, unemployment, education, and inheritance.
+A 2021 survey of 1,422 members of the American Economic Association found that 78 percent of professional economists generally agreed with the statement: "Differences in economic outcomes between whites and blacks in the US are in large part due to the persistence of discriminatory norms and institutions."